Lextherius/login-demo-documentation/README.md

-# Designs.ai login documentation
+# Designs.ai authentication documentation

 Designs.ai will be utilizing [AWS Cognito](https://aws.amazon.com/cognito/) to manage our users identity.
-In this example we will be using Reactjs and [Amplify](https://aws.amazon.com/amplify/) the official javascript-sdk for AWS
+In this example we will be using Reactjs and [Amplify](https://aws.amazon.com/amplify/) the official javascript-sdk for AWS.

+By the way this is just the documentation for the authentication, the actual config file and source are in a differrent private repo found [here](https://github.com/Lextherius/login-demo-source).

 #### Configuration and Setup
 1. Create a React project call login-demo